 One of the main reasons for the explosion in the popularity of video games and gaming in contemporary culture is how cleverly many games make use of compelling emotional triggers to keep players engaged.
 In other words, they can be incredibly addictive.
 While this aspect of video gaming has troubled concerned parents for years, it has also created new opportunities for marketers and product designers.
 Today, many apps and products beyond the sphere of video games leverage these addictive qualities to keep us glued to our screens.

-For UX practitioners, gamification—the practice of incorporating features commonly found in video games into products and apps to increase engagement—is an immensely powerful tool.
+Gamification in UX is the practice of incorporating features commonly found in video games into products and apps to increase engagement—is an immensely powerful tool.
 However, if implemented poorly, it can frustrate our users, distract from the core features of our products, and even encourage potentially harmful addictive behaviors.

-Let's talk about how to get gamification right and when to use it.
+Let's talk about how to get gamification in UX right and when to use it.

-A (Very) Brief History of Gamification in Action
+A (Very) Brief History of UX Gamification in Action

 One of the core elements of gamification is the creation of reward systems that encourage users to take specific actions on a regular basis.
 For non-gaming products, this often involves identifying behavioral triggers that encourage users to take action, then rewarding them for doing so in the form of point systems, badges, and the chance to unlock premium features.